amplitude/amplitude-docs/content/collections/android_sdk/en/android-kotlin-sdk.md

 App set ID is a unique identifier for each app install on a device.
 App set ID is reset by the user manually when they uninstall the app, or after 13 months of not opening the app.
  Google designed this as a privacy-friendly alternative to Ad ID for users who want to opt out of stronger analytics.

-To use App Set ID, follow these steps.
+To use app set ID, follow these steps.

 1. Add `play-services-appset` as a dependency.
 For versions earlier than 2.35.3, use `'com.google.android.gms:play-services-appset:16.0.0-alpha1'`